A Macintosh History 85.12

 Welcome back to A Macintosh History: a history of the Apple Mac told through the pages of MacUser magazine.
 This post is based on the December 1985 issue.
 New to the series?
 Start at the beginning with October 1985.

-This month we dial up and join the Mac Underground, get musical with MIDI, turn a Mac into a PC, learn about Switcher from Andy Hertzfeld, wonder if the AI winter is coming, and use our imagination to play games.
+This month we dial up, join the Mac Underground, and chat online with Vimco.
+We get musical with MIDI, turn a Mac into a PC, and play games with our imagination.
+We learn the secrets of Switcher and wonder if the AI winter is coming.

 There was no Zoom or Skype in 1985, but you could hold an online meeting with up to twenty participants using VMCO (page 20).
 It was free, apart from those pesky hourly CompuServe charges.

 Vimco is what it sounds like and what it sounds like is as important as what it looks like.
 VMCO is the Visual/Vocal MAUG Conferencing Utility.
 It’s a communication program that integrates MacinTalk, Apple’s speech synthesis program, and the conferencing (or group meeting) software on CompuServe MAUG special interest group.

 VMCO not only speaks what you and other people type but also shows the faces (in icon form) of the speaker and up to 19 other meeting attendees.
 Users create their own face icons and variations that include eight of the basic conversational emotions (grin, laugh, anger, and so on).
 The face icons come in two varieties: listening and talking.
 And users customize their voices by adjusting the speed and pitch.

 VMCO was written by Bob Perez and is based on VCO, written by Harry Chesley for use on the Delphi network.
 VMCO takes VCO to its next logical step.
 The next step, Bob assures us, is a program that makes your snappy responses for you, automatically.

 There’s more modem goodness in Your First Connection.